solliancenet/microsoft-postgresql-developer-guide/05_AI/05_05_Prompt_Engineering.md

 Let us see this in action in the OpenAI or Azure OpenAI Playground:

-- Use the same prompt with different LLM deployments (e.g, OpenAI, Azure OpenAI, Hugging Face) - did you see the variations?
+- Use the same prompt with different LLM deployments (e.g, OpenAI, Azure OpenAI, Hugging Face) - were there variations?
 - Use the same prompt repeatedly with the same LLM deployment (e.g., Azure OpenAI playground) - how did these variations differ?

 ### Anatomy of a prompt